 Osseointegration was discovered in the 1950s by professor Per -Ingvar Branemark and is based on the ability of human bone cells (orange) to attach to a metal surface (green).
 To date, osseointegration is used for permanent anchorage of artificial limbs to the human skeleton.
-In a two step surgical procedure a metal (titanium) implant is inserted into the bone of the arm or leg and this implant penetrates through the skin.
+In a surgical procedure a metal (titanium) implant is inserted into the bone of the arm or leg and this implant penetrates through the skin.
 The artificial limb (prosthesis) is easily attached to this implant with a connector.

 For patients with extremity amputation, osseointegration offers many advantages in comparison to socket prostheses.
 The attachment of the osseointegrated prosthesis is much more stable and this allows for much improved walking and joint movement.
 An osseointegrated prosthesis does not cause skin breakdown.
 Because the prosthesis is directly attached into the bone, patients feel their prosthesis as part of their own body by natural osseoperception.
 This highly innovative technique contributes to the amputees’ quality of life.

 Below knee level

 Above elbow level

 Advantages of osseointegration